admin-shell-io/aas-specs/schemas/json/README.md

 Second, the [lexical space] of XSD values is much larger than the lexical space of JSON numbers and booleans.
 For example, both `1` and `true` are valid lexical representations of a true value.
 In contrast, JSON recognizes only `true`.
-We are not considering cases in which a semantic definition would even redefine the semantics of `1` as `false`.

 [lexical space]: https://www.w3.org/TR/xmlschema11-2/#lexical-space